The Boy's Own Paper: Editors

+Pricing history

+The weekly issue was priced at 1d but the coloured plates had to be purchased separately for 2d per month.
+However, from March 1879 the B.O.P. was also issued in monthly parts, containing the relevant weekly issues and including the coloured plates, for 6d.
+The monthly price continued unchanged until mid-1916 when, as a result of war-time inflation, it was increased to 7d.
+In August 1917 it was further increased to 8d, and during 1918 it was increased to 9d, 10d and then 1/-.
+That price remained unchanged until October 1935 when, as previously noted, it was halved to 6d.

+The price was increased to 8d in February 1941, again as a result of wartime inflation.
+Another increase in November 1941 took it to 9d, and that price was held until October 1950 when it was increased to 1/-.
+October 1963 saw the final increase to 2/-, which was held until publication ceased in 1967.

 Other papers with similar titles

 From 1855 through to 1920, there were over a dozen periodicals using the title Boy's Own or Boys' Own.
 The first and most influential was Samuel Beeton's weekly Boy's Own Magazine, published from 1855 to 1890.
 Another was an American publication named The Boys' Own, published by Charles F. Richards in Boston, Massachusetts from October 1873 through December 1876.

 The Boy's Own Paper was also printed in Toronto, Ontario, Canada by the publisher W. Warwick and Sons.
 These editions were identical to the British editions except for a four-page "cover", dated one month later than the contents, which contained advertisements for Toronto businesses.
 Examples of these "reprints" have been noted for August 1884 and August 1885.

 In contemporary popular culture

 In British popular culture, improbable or daring endeavours are often described as "Boy's Own stuff", in reference to the heroic content of the magazine's stories.
 Alternatively, many associate the magazine with well-intentioned heroes who do not have inhibitions about trying to right wrongs.

 In the 1989 book Great Work of Time, dealing with an alternative history of the British Empire, writer John Crowley depicts Cecil Rhodes as avidly reading Boy's Own Magazine when he was no longer a boy but at the peak of his empire-building career.

 The publication is mentioned in the 1997 David Bowie song 'Looking for Satellites' on the Earthling album.
 Bowie himself read it as a child.

+Former British Prime Minister David Cameron was described as a "Boy’s Own robot made of ham" in The Guardian in 2024.